 The James C. Kirkpatrick Library complies with all UCM policies and regulations, including those that govern tobacco and alcohol use.
 In addition to university policies, the following expectations concerning library use and conduct apply:

 Children in the Library

 The safety of children in the library is of primary concern.
 The library cannot assume responsibility for the safety of unattended children.
 All activities of children under the age of 14 must be supervised by an accompanying, responsible adult.

 Food and drink

 Food and drink are allowed anywhere within the building.
 Drinks should be in closed containers.
-Litter should be disposed of in trash containers, and spills should be reported to the nearest service desk.
+Litter should be disposed of in trash containers, and spills should be reported to the 1st floor service desk.